spinnaker-hackathon/gardening/README.md

-# April Spinnaker Gardening #CommunityHack
+# April Spinnaker Gardening Virtual #CommunityHack

 Have fun and move the needle on continuous delivery at Spinnaker Gardening Days #communityHack, sponsored by Salesforce!
 Join other Spinnaker users and companies to learn and let your skills shine at this collaborative hackathon.
 We’ll dig into issues and features in open-source, and extend the ecosystem.